auth0/docs/articles/architecture-scenarios/implementations/spa-api/api-implementation-nodejs.md

 - Get an Access Token.
 For details on how to do so refer to: [Get an Access Token](/architecture-scenarios/application/server-api#get-an-access-token).
 - Invoke the API while adding an `Authorization` header to our request with the value `Bearer ACCESS_TOKEN` (where *ACCESS_TOKEN* is the value of the token we retrieved in the first step).

-## 3. Check the Client permissions
+## 3. Check the application permissions

-In this step we will add to our implementation the ability to check if the client has permissions (or `scope`) to use our endpoint in order to create a timesheet.
+In this step we will add to our implementation the ability to check if the application has permissions (or `scope`) to use our endpoint in order to create a timesheet.
 In particular we want to ensure that the token has the correct scope, which is `batch:upload`.

 In order to do this we will make use of the `express-jwt-authz` Node.js package, so go ahead and add that to your project: